-Flowers: Flower heads hold 7 to 12 florets which have a pinkish purple corollas with funnelform throats with 5 pointed spreading lobes, with hair on the inside of the corolla tubes.
-The stamens are not exserted but the style is long and deeply bifurcated and bending which gives a 'shaggy' appearance.
-The phyllaries of the flower head are in 4 to 5 series, oblong, unequal in size, mostly without hair and with margins that are translucent and irregular in shape.
+Flowers: Flower heads hold 7 to 12 florets which have a pinkish purple corollas with funnelform throats with 5 pointed spreading throat lobes.
+There is fine hair on the inside of the corolla tubes.
+The stamens are not exserted from the corolla but the style is.
+It is long and deeply bifurcated and bending which gives a 'shaggy' appearance to the group of florets.
+The green phyllaries around the outside of the flower head are in 4 to 5 series, oblong, unequal in size, mostly without hair and with margins that are translucent and irregular in shape.
 Tips are usually rounded, sometimes pointed.

 Seed: Fertile flowers produce a dry seed (a cypsela), 3 to 4 mm long, that has bristly hair attached for wind dispersion.

 Varieties: A number of varieties of this species has been referenced in the past.
-The Garden variety is considered to be var. pilosa.
-Flora of North America recognizes these as local variations of the same basic species and not as separate varieties.
+The Garden variety is considered to be var. pilosa, however, Flora of North America (Ref.# W7) recognizes these as local variations of the same basic species and not as separate varieties.

 Habitat: This species of Liatris prefers full sun in well drained soil, sandy to sandy-loam, with moderate moisture conditions.
 In the wild it will be found open woods, sandy fields, edges of tidal marshes, pine barrens, etc. Long-tongued bees and butterflies will visit these plants.
 It grows from a globose corm-like structure.

 Names: The genus Liatris is an old name whose meaning has been lost.
 The species pilosa, means 'covered with soft hair' and refers to the hair of the corolla of the flower and sometimes on the stem.
-The author name for the plant classification - ‘Aiton’ is for William Aiton (1731-1793), Scottish botanist, succeeded Phillip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.
+The author names for the plant classification are - first to classify was ‘Aiton’ which is for William Aiton (1731-1793), Scottish botanist who succeeded Philip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.
 His work on this species was updated by ‘Willd.’ who was Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.

 Comparisons: Several other species of blazing star have widely spaced heads in the floral array.
 Ontario Blazing Star, L. cylindracea, is also a short plant, but with smooth stems, smooth non-spreading phyllaries and 10 to 35 florets.
 Large-headed Blazing Star, L. ligulistylis, has the most widely spaced flower heads, a stem reaching 3 to 4 feet with or without fine hair, rounded tips on the phyllaries with the middle ones have irregularly cut tips, and densely packed heads with 30 to 70 florets.
 Scaly Blazing Star, L. squarrosa, is a short plant, with hairy stems, phyllaries that are pointed and spreading to reflexed, and 23 to 45 florets.